 Charter school governance structures may vary but should always include a governing board with at least three members.
 Because conducting business always requires a quorum of board members, and because not all board members may be able to attend every board meeting, having five or more board members is preferable.
 Many charter schools' governing boards include parents, teachers, administrators, staff and community members.
-Education Code section 47605(b)(5)(D) states that a charter school should include a reasonably comprehensive description of the school's governance structure process to be followed to ensure parental involvement.
+Education Code Section 47605(c)(5) states that a charter school petition should include a reasonably comprehensive description of the school's governance structure, including the process to be followed to ensure parental involvement.

 One question that often arises is whether faculty and staff members can be governing board members.
-There is a growing trend of removing staff and faculty from boards to remove possible conflicts of interest or the appearance of impropriety.
-Although there may not be any illegality occurring when staff or faculty are on the board, this does create a need for a conflict of interest policy.
+There is a growing trend of removing staff and faculty from boards to eliminate possible conflicts of interest or the appearance of impropriety.
+Although there may be no illegality occurring when staff or faculty are on the board, this does create a need for a conflict of interest policy.
 Legislation has been proposed in the past to force charter schools to discontinue having staff and faculty as board members, but such laws have not been passed as of the publication of this manual.
-Nevertheless, if a charter school has staff and/or faculty on its board, in light of Government Code section 1090 FCMAT strongly recommends that it have policies that specify when and how staff and faculty should recuse themselves from any agenda items that may create a real or perceived conflict of interest.
-There are additional considerations regarding conflict of interest, and disclosure and recusal are not sufficient in all cases.
-Please see Chapter 6 for further information.
+Nevertheless, if a charter school has staff and/or faculty on its board, FCMAT strongly recommends that it have policies that specify when and how staff and faculty should recuse themselves from any agenda items that may create a real or perceived conflict of interest.
+There are additional considerations regarding conflict of interest; disclosure and recusal are not sufficient in all cases.
+This is discussed further under Conflict of Interest later in this chapter.

 Nonprofit public benefit corporations that operate charter schools in California are subject to the laws in the California Corporations Code governing nonprofit corporations as well as all laws and regulations pertaining to charter schools.
-This means charter schools are subject to the open meeting requirements in California Government Code section 54950, commonly referred to as the Brown Act, which require that the deliberations and actions of local public agencies be open to the public.
+This means charter schools are subject to the open meeting requirements in California Government Code Section 54950, commonly referred to as the Ralph M. Brown Act, which require the deliberations and actions of local public agencies to be open to the public.

-A charter school must comply with all the provisions of its charter petition, MOU and other local agreements, as well as with the following:
+A charter school must comply with all the provisions of its charter petition, memorandum of understanding (MOU)/agreements and other relevant federal, state and local laws.